Oskar van Hattum: Wellington Phoenix

+Sligo Rovers

+On 11 January 2025, Van Hattum signed for League of Ireland Premier Division club Sligo Rovers on a one year contract.

+Valour FC

+On 26 August 2025, he signed for Canadian Premier League club Valour FC on a free transfer.

 International career

 Van Hattum was named in the New Zealand U-17 side for the 2018 OFC U-16 Championship in Honiara, appearing in all 5 matches and scoring 4 goals including the first penalty of the final as New Zealand won the tournament, beating hosts Solomon Islands on penalties in the final.
 Both finalists earned the right to represent Oceania at the 2019 FIFA U-17 World Cup in Brazil.

 Van Hattum played all three games in the group stage at the finals in Brazil as New Zealand finished third in their group.